 This gene encodes a serine/threonine protein kinase that functions upstream of mitogen-activated protein kinase (MAPK) signaling.
 The encoded protein is cleaved into two chains by caspases; the N-terminal fragment (MST3/N) translocates to the nucleus and promotes programmed cells death.
 There is a pseudogene for this gene on chromosome X. Alternative splicing results in multiple transcript variants. [provided by RefSeq, Nov 2013]

 GeneCards Summary for STK24 Gene

 STK24 (Serine/Threonine Kinase 24) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Apoptotic cleavage of cellular proteins.
+Among its related pathways are Apoptotic cleavage of cellular proteins and Sweet Taste Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK4.

 UniProtKB/Swiss-Prot for STK24 Gene